 We partnered with individuals and businesses to come up with innovative ways to solve challenges we face as a central bank.
 Check out the results.

-Partnered with Bronson Consulting, we sought a solution that would:
+The Bank partnered with Bronson Consulting Group to find a solution that would:

 - reduce duplication of information